ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

-\item By taking one perturbed sample per data point, this accuracy metric is highly affected by randomness and does not capture the robustness of $g_P$ well.
+\begin{itemize}[leftmargin=.1in]\itemsep 1pt \item By taking one Gaussian-noised sample per data point, this accuracy metric is highly affected by randomness.
+It fails to accurately estimate the probability $\underline{\prob(f_P(x+\varepsilon) = y)}$ over the noise distribution, and as a result, does not properly capture the robustness of $g_P$.

-\item The accuracy of base classifier $f_P$ correlates directly with the average lower bound probability ($\palb$) as stated in Eqn. \ref{eq:rs}.
+\item The accuracy of the quantized base classifier $f_P$ correlates directly with the average lower bound probability ($\palb$) as stated in Eqn.~\ref{eq:rs}.
 However, improving the quantized base classifier $f_P$'s accuracy on samples with $ \palb < 0.5 $ does not improve the quantized smoothed classifier $g_P$'s accuracy.
-Because for samples where $ \palb < 0.5 $, the certified radius is less than zero, indicating that the quantized smoothed classifier $g_P$ cannot provide any robustness guarantee for these samples.
-Consequently, these samples cannot be correctly classified by the quantized smoothed classifier $g_P$, regardless of the improvements made to the base classifiers on such inputs.
+For samples where $ \palb < 0.5 $, the certified radius is less than zero, indicating that the quantized smoothed classifier $g_P$ cannot provide any robustness guarantee for these samples.
+Consequently, these samples cannot be correctly classified by the quantized smoothed classifier $g_P$, regardless of the improvements made to the quantized base classifiers on such inputs.

-\item Using accuracy as the optimization goal does not accurately reflect the robustness of the neural networks.
-As $R = \sigma\cdot\Phi^{-1}(\palb)$, the radius $R$ of $g_P$ has a complicated relation to $\palb$.
-Therefore, optimizing only for the \mbox{accuracy} of the quantized base classifier $f_P$ may not accurately translate to improvements in the accuracy of the quantized smoothed classifier $g_P$.
-This results in a disproportionate focus on samples with smaller certified radii, while neglecting those with larger ones, due to the non-linear relationship between $R$ and $\palb$. \end{itemize}
+\item Using accuracy as the optimization goal does not efficiently reflect the robustness of the neural networks.
+As $R = \sigma\cdot\Phi^{-1}(\palb)$, the certified radius $R$ is related to the probability $\palb$ via the inverse normal CDF, $\Phi^{-1}$.
+This function is convex for $\palb \in [0.5, 1)$, meaning its slope increases rapidly as $\palb$ approaches 1.
+Therefore, optimizing only for the \mbox{accuracy} of the quantized base classifier $f_P$ disproportionately prioritizes small, easy gains in $\palb$ on low-radius samples, while neglecting the much larger radius improvements that come from difficult gains in $\palb$ on high-radius samples. \end{itemize}

 \paragraph{ARQ Optimization Objective.} Instead, we propose using the certified radius of smoothed classifiers to directly guide the quantization method.
 It is more explicit as it uses feedback from the smoothed classifiers instead of the base classifiers, and it can combine the goal of optimizing both the clean accuracy and the robustness of the smoothed classifiers.
-We define the following optimization problem (compare Eqn.~\ref{eq:mpq}) to find the optimal quantization policy:
+We define the following optimization problem to find the optimal quantization policy:

 where Average Certified Radius (ACR) is estimated as: